 The most common bird species to proof against in Melbourne

 Pigeons are by far the regarded as the most peskiest bird species as they primarily are found in areas of human occupancy.
 Their ability to nest and breed all year round makes them a significant target for bird proofing in Melbourne.
 Our close cohabitation exists in their learned dependency on humans for food and nesting sites.

 Whilst their diet commonly exists of organic matter and animal food, they also rely on more readily available food sources such as human garbage, organic waste and scraps.
 Pigeons love to nest in downpipes, guttering, roof valleys, solar panels, and on window ledges which can cause obstructions and fire hazards.
 Their feeding and nesting habits produce copious amounts of bird droppings, feathers and organic litter from nests.

 INTERESTING FACT: Pigeons are decedents of cliff-dwelling birds which is why they like to perch high on rooftops and nest in gutters.

 Seagulls or Silver Gulls

 Seagulls or Silver gulls are most prevalent in Melbourne’s coastal and bay areas but have been known to nest more inland.
 They have a long nesting season which can extend from late May to early February.
 They commonly roost in gutters, under solar panels, on aerials and in roof valleys.

 Seagulls are very social creatures and tend to flock together.
 Bird control measures in Melbourne are often required to prevent damage and mess that flocks will leave.

-INTERESTING FACT: Large flocks of seagulls have been responsible for several aviation incidents over time in Melbourne.
+INTERESTING FACT: Large flocks of seagulls have been responsible for several aviation incidents in Melbourne.

-Sparrows are well known bird species throughout the South-East of Australia.
-There are two particular types of sparrows that may require bird control in Melbourne.
+Sparrows are well-known bird species throughout the South-East of Australia.
+Two particular types of sparrows may require bird control in Melbourne.

 The most likely is the House Sparrow which is an introduced species.
-This bird can easily enter your roof cavities or spaces due to its small size, but will also nest in gutters on roofs, window ledges and under the verandah.
+This bird can easily enter your roof cavities or spaces due to its small size, but it will also nest in gutters on roofs, window ledges and under the verandah.